GTA's vision - A transparent, integrated enterprise where technology decisions are made with the citizen in mind

-Meanwhile, GTA promotes an enterprise approach to technology by establishing statewide IT policies, standards and guidelines based on industry best practices and federal requirements.
-GTA works closely with the Governor’s Office of Planning and Budget and state agencies to ensure an individual agency’s IT strategy aligns with its overall business strategy and business continuity planning.
+Meanwhile, GTA promotes an enterprise approach to technology by establishing statewide IT policies, standards, and guidelines (PSGs) based on industry best practices and federal requirements.
+GTA works closely with the Governor’s Office of Planning and Budget (OPB) and state agencies to ensure an individual agency’s IT strategy aligns with its overall business strategy and business continuity planning.
 GTA is involved in managing the state’s portfolio of technology projects to ensure they meet established goals and are completed on schedule and within budget.

-Through Call Center and Constituent Services, GTA provides constituent services on behalf of the Governor’s Office.
-The Office of Constituent Services is a point of contact for advocates, legislators, and the general public, and its specially trained staff answers questions, addresses complaints, and helps with access to state of Georgia services.
-In addition, GTA's call center, 1.800.georgia, responds to calls, emails, and chats from users of Georgia's web portal, www.georgia.gov.
+Through the call center and Governor’s Office of Constituent Services, GTA acts as a point of contact for advocates, legislators, and the public, and its specially trained staff answers questions, addresses complaints, and helps with access to state services.
+In addition, the call center, 1 (800) GEORGIA, responds to calls, emails, and chats from users of GeorgiaGov.
 It also offers call center services to other state and local government agencies.

 Designees for service of process under O.C.G.A. § 50-21-35(a):

 - Asset/Facilities Unit Manager Anita Russell